-Students with special needs may face problems navigating the EdTech mobile app.
+Special needs students may face challenges navigating the Edtech mobile app.
 Touch or other forms of gestures should be customizable so that the user is not tied to a specific gesture.
 In addition, the motion should never be a required event, as physical restrictions should not interfere with navigation.
 Both Android and iOS offer users the ability to customize shortcuts for frequently used phrases or words, as well as the time between screen taps.
-The size of buttons (or other touch triggers in apps) is also configurable.
+The size of buttons (or other touch triggers in special needs apps) is also configurable.

 Implementing accessibility solutions for any of the above constraints is insufficient to make the application accessible.
 Ideally, all aspects should be considered when designing and developing a mobile app, providing a good user experience for everyone.